New religious movements in the United States: Spiritualism

 The Fox sisters were three sisters from New York who played an important role in the creation of Spiritualism.
 The two younger sisters used "rappings" to convince their older sister and others that they were communicating with spirits.
 Their older sister then took charge of them and managed their careers for some time.
 They all enjoyed success as mediums for many years.

 In 1888, Margaretta confessed that their rappings had been a hoax and publicly demonstrated their method.
-Margaretta attempted to recant her confession the next year, but their reputation was ruined and in less than five years they were all dead, with Margaretta and Kate dying in abject poverty.
+Margaretta attempted to recant her confession the next year, but their reputation was ruined, and in less than five years, they were all dead, with Margaretta and Kate dying in abject poverty.

 By 1897, Spiritualism was said to have more than eight million followers in the United States and Europe, mostly drawn from the middle and upper classes.
 Spiritualism flourished for a half century without canonical texts or formal organization, attaining cohesion through periodicals, tours by trance lecturers, camp meetings, and the missionary activities of accomplished mediums.
 Many prominent spiritualists were women, and like most spiritualists, supported causes such as the abolition of slavery and women's suffrage.
 Spiritualism is currently practiced primarily through various denominational spiritualist churches in the United States, Canada and the United Kingdom.

 Fraternitas Rosae Crucis

 The Fraternitas Rosae Crucis (Latin for Brothers of the Rosy Cross) was founded by Paschal Beverly Randolph in 1858.
 Their first lodge was established in San Francisco in 1861, and it remains the oldest Rosicrucian organization in the United States, dating back to the era of the American Civil War.
 Randolph had long used the pseudonym "The Rosicrucian" for his Spiritualist and occult writings.
 Though Randolph had an interest in sex magic, it is not practiced by the Fraternitas Rosae Crucis.
 His magico-sexual theories and techniques formed the basis of much of the teachings of another occult fraternity, the Hermetic Brotherhood of Luxor.

 Randolph grew up in New York City, a great-nephew of John Randolph of Roanoke and of mixed English, French, German, Native American and Malagasy ancestry on his mother's side.
 By his mid-twenties, Randolph regularly appeared on stage as a trance medium and advertised his services as a spiritual practitioner in magazines associated with Spiritualism.
 Like many Spiritualists of his era, he lectured in favor of the abolition of slavery; after emancipation, he taught literacy to freed slaves in New Orleans.

-In addition to his work as a trance medium, Randolph trained as a doctor of medicine and wrote and published both fictional and instructive books based on his theories of health, sexuality, Spiritualism and occultism.
+In addition to his work as a trance medium, Randolph trained as a doctor of medicine and wrote and published both fictional and instructive books based on his theories of health, sexuality, Spiritualism, and occultism.
 He wrote more than fifty works on magic and medicine, established an independent publishing company, and was an avid promoter of birth control during a time when it was largely against the law to mention this topic.

 Gilded Age movements

-During the Gilded Age, the United States saw the rise of movements such as Theosophy, Christian Science, and Jehovah's Witnesses.
+During the Gilded Age, the United States saw the rise of movements such as Theosophy, Christian Science, and the Jehovah's Witnesses.